ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 By addressing these vulnerabilities proactively, the integrity and confidentiality of the attestation process can be maintained, reducing the risks associated with Broker-mediated communication in remote attestation scenarios.
 It is crucial for solution architects to incorporate these security measures during the design and deployment phases to ensure that the attestation process remains secure and trustworthy.

+This specification does not require the PubSub server to attest to the Handle or cryptographically prove its dissemination.
+If such assurances are needed (e.g., for auditability or binding Handle provenance), additional mechanisms---such as signed delivery receipts or logs---must be provided by the PubSub infrastructure.

 ## Additional Application-Specific Security Considerations